 I am an Ashtanga Yoga teacher and practitioner.
 I began my studies over twenty years ago in New York City with Sri K. Pattabhi Jois, R. Sharath Jois and Eddie Stern.
-After many years of close study and apprenticeship with my teachers, including long periods of study over many years in Mysore, South India, I began teaching internationally, throughout Europe, Asia, Australia, and North America.
+After many years of close study and apprenticeship with my teachers, including long periods of study over many years in Mysore, South India, I was authorised by Sri K. Pattabhi Jois to begin teaching in 2006.
+Over the course of the following years, I taught internationally, throughout Europe, Asia, Australia, and North America.
+In 2009, I was given Level 2 authorisation by R. Sharath Jois.

 Yoga has profound effects on our physical bodies; it purifies our internal organs and brings health, strength and vitality.
 Even deeper and more meaningful can be the wisdom gleaned through practise about what this very life is, who we are, what we are doing here and where we are going.
 It is indeed essential to approach yoga with a sense of adventure.
 Yoga is about raising consciousness and living with greater awareness and sensitivity towards oneself and with the environment around us.